 New Historical Tour

-137 Pillars House is offering guests a rare opportunity to delve into the rich history of Chiang Mai with a recently launched tour titled “Tales and Trails of the Teak Wallahs”.
+137 Pillars House is offering guests a rare opportunity to delve into the rich history of Chiang Mai and Lampang with a recently launched tour titled “Tales and Trails of the Teak Wallahs”.
 The all-day excursion chronicles the colourful lives of “gentleman foresters” or “teak wallahs” who worked for European-owned companies that owned lumber concessions in the heavily forested north of Thailand.

 For more information, contact hotel concierge, call +66 (0)53 247 788 or email firstname.lastname@example.org